KaydenVandecaveye/Chess-Engine/README.md

 ## Description

-The Chess Engine is a fully functional chess game built using Java.
-It allows two-player gameplay or player vs. computer (PvC) mode, with a basic AI opponent.
-The game follows traditional chess rules and includes a user-friendly graphical interface developed with Java Swing.
+This Chess Engine is a fully functional chess game built using Java.
+It allows two-player gameplay (PvP) or player vs. computer (PvC) mode, with an AI opponent.
+The game follows traditional chess rules and includes a graphical interface developed with Java Swing.

 ## Motivation

-I created this chess engine because I love chess and wanted to explore programming concepts such as game trees, AI algorithms, and user interface design.
-The goal was to build a customizable chess game that could be easily expanded with new features like enhanced AI, multiplayer, and more.
+This project was originally a simple chess terminal project for my CSCI 1933 class (Data Structures & Algorithms), after it's completion I decided I wanted to add more features because I love chess and wanted to explore programming concepts such as game trees, AI algorithms, and user interface design.
+The goal was to build a customizable chess game that could be expanded with new features like enhanced AI, multiplayer, and more.

 ## Features